davendw49/k2/README.md

 ## Introduction

 We introduce **K2** (7B), an open-source language model trained by firstly further pretraining LLaMA on collected and cleaned geoscience literature, including geoscience open-access papers and Wikipedia pages, and secondly fine-tuning with knowledge-intensive instruction tuning data (GeoSignal).
 As for preliminary evaluation, we use GeoBench (consisting of NPEE and AP Test on Geology, Geography, and Environmental Science) as the benchmark.
-K2 outperforms the baselines on objective and subjective tasks compared to several baseline models with similar parameters.
+K2 outperforms the baselines on objectiv e and subjective tasks compared to several baseline models with similar parameters.
 In this repository, we will share the following code and data.

 - We release K2 weights in two parts (one can add our delta to the original LLaMA weights and use `peft_model` with `transformers` to obtain the entire K2 model.)